DanieleSalatti/DanieleSalatti/README.md

 I decided to join [Meta](https://meta.com) (aka Facebook) in December 2020, and I staid there until March 2022.

 I then took some time to myself, to learn new things and explore my interests.
 I'm working on [my projects](https://danielesalatti.com/c/projects) and making an effort to document it on [my blog](https://danielesalatti.com).

-From June 2022 to June 2023 I was part of [Gitcoin](https://gitcoin.co) as a contributor.

 ---